AriseAk/AeroLanding/README.md

 # ✈️ Aerolanding

-Welcome to **Aerolanding** — the official website for the AeroBMSCE Aeromodelling Club!
+Welcome to **Aerolanding** — a sample website for the AeroBMSCE Aeromodelling Club!
 This project is a modern, responsive, and interactive web platform that showcases our teams, achievements, gallery, and contact details.

 ---